oliverbenns/replicate-floor-plan/README.md

 # Replicate Floor Plan

-Experiment with the [Replicate API](https://replicate.com) to send images of real estate floor plans and extract quantifiable data on them.
+Experiment with the [Replicate API](https://replicate.com) to send images of real estate floor plans and extract quantifiable data on them using AI.

 ## Running